|

 trouble with one of his math problems.

-Johnny was really irritated because by now he was pretty sure
+because by now he was pretty sure

 Terrible Ted had murdered Sister Mary Agnes.
 Because of him.
-If you put two
+If you put

 and two together, you came up with five in Theodora's case: the splinters